trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 - For each of these stakeholders:
   - Fetch the stakeholder's TrustBloc configuration and did-configuration.
   - Use one of the Sidetree endpoints listed within to resolve the stakeholder's DID and retrieve its DID doc.
+  - Verify that the `"public_key"` identified by its `"id"` DID URL value is expressed by the stakeholder's DID document.
-  - Verify that the `did:key` DID resolves to a key matching one of the keys within the DID doc.
+  - Verify that the `"public_key"` JWK value matches the JWK of the key identified by the `"id"` DID URL.
   - Verify the signature on the stakeholder configuration, the stakeholder's signature on the consortium configuration and the signature on the did-configuration linkage assertions using this key.
   - If any of these steps fail, add another stakeholder to the list to replace this one.
 - If less then N stakeholders have successfully verified (meaning the client has tried all stakeholders), this consortium's configuration is invalid.